What are virtual credit cards?

 What influences the interchange rate on virtual credit cards?

-Network: Each of the four major credit card networks maintains their own table of interchange rates that vary depending on the type of card being used (e.g.consumer travel rewards card, commercial purchasing card).
+Each of the four major credit card networks maintains their own table of interchange rates that vary depending on the type of card (e.g. consumer travel rewards card, commercial purchasing card).
 Generally, the more rewards and benefits a card offers, the higher the interchange fee.

 MCCs are four digit numbers that indicate the category of the supplier’s business.
 Commercial credit card programs enable buyers to restrict the MCCs where their cards can be used (including virtual cards)

-Data levels: Credit card processing is categorized by three levels of data: 1, 2 and 3.
+Credit card processing has three categorization levels of data: 1, 2 and 3.
 Each level describes a certain amount of information about the payment.
 Level 1 includes the least information and Level 3 the most.

 Card transactions submitted with Level 2 and Level 3 information can command lower interchange rates because credit card issuers have more confidence in the transaction being legitimate.
 But it can be challenging to submit Level 2 and Level 3 data with each transaction.
 In order to achieve this, suppliers will work with their merchant acquirer.

 How to lower the costs of Virtual Credit Cards?